Navigating No-Contest Provisions in Wills and Trusts

 Consult with One of Our Experienced Attorneys Today

 As the state of Florida does not enforce no-contest provisions, you cannot prevent a beneficiary or someone you disinherit from contesting your will or trust.
-As such, it is important to speak with an estate planning attorney to make the right preparations for your will/trust to safeguard your future and the future of your loved ones.
+As such, it is important to speak with an attorney to make the right preparations for your will/trust to safeguard your future and the future of your loved ones.
 Our experienced lawyers can provide you with advice and possible solutions to deal with any potential problems you may face.

 With more than 70+ years of experience, we are confident we can provide you with assistance with your probate and estate planning needs.
 We are here to help you with anything related to will/trust contests.
 We promise to protect your rights and help promote your interests every step of the way.